korningf/cso-git/README.md

 ```

-# Installation
+install pacman:

-From a gitbash shell run `install-pacman-git-bash.sh` for the initial setup.
+From the gitbash shell run `install-pacman-git-bash.sh` for the initial setup.

 This installs the binaries, and sets up a mirror of the MSYS2 git-sdk-64 repo.